contactandyc/another-c-library/10_binary_search_trees.md

 next->right->parent = next;
 ```

 How many times will node_erase be called?
 Due to how the successor works, it will be exactly one time (because it will be an only child if node_to_erase isn't considered).
-I've flipped the cases, so that the easy cases are first.
+I've flipped the cases so that the easy cases are first.

 ```c
 bool node_erase(node_t *node, node_t **root) {